dealfonso/jsonobject/README.md

 - `__set($name, $value)` - Sets the value for the attribute with the given name
 - `__isset($name)` - Returns true if the attribute with the given name is set
 - `__unset($name)` - Unsets the value of an optional attribute (or resets the value of a mandatory attribute).
-- `toArray()` - Returns an associative array with the data of the object.
-The array is created recursively, visiting each of the sub-attributes for each attribute.
 - `toObject()` - Returns an object with the data of the object as attributes.
 The array is created recursively, visiting each of the sub-attributes for each attribute.
 - `toJson()` - Returns a json string with the representation of the object as standard object.
 - `::fromArray($data)` - Creates an object, by parsing the given associative array into the attributes defined in the class.
 Each of the attributes is recursively parsed, according to the type defined to it.